gvp-257/AVRactivePower/Readme.md

 # Hardware.h

 Control the internal hardware modules of the Atmega328P chip: ADC, SPI, two-wire interface (Wire), timers, analog comparator, hardware serial.
-Power off and on.
+Check if on, power off and on.

         #include "Hardware.h"